 - B.1.1 Sample Aviation conducts Part 135 operations and holds an AOC authorising passenger transport operations and cargo transport operations under Part 135.
 Prior to the commencement of Part 135, they were the holder of an AOC authorising charter operations.
 They currently employee three staff (two pilots, one of which is simultaneously the CEO, HOFO and HOTC, and the third employee is an Office Coordinator).
 Sample Aviation currently conducts flights twice per week out of a regional centre for a small mine run by Outback Exploration, which has its own airstrip.
 Sample Aviation utilises a single King Air for these flights.
 The mine is moving from exploration into the construction phase and needs to significantly increase the number of workers on site.
 As part of the mine's commitment to its existing contractors, Outback Exploration has approached Sample Aviation to increase the number of flights to 10 per week and to have a second King Air available to support their operations. - B.1.2 Eager to expand the business, the CEO of Sample Aviation sets to work planning what is required to move from one aircraft and two flights per week to two aircraft and 12 flights per week.
 The CEO recognises that there will be a lot of work involved in making the changes needed to bring in a second aircraft and to conduct the extra flights.
 The management of change procedure will provide them a solid framework with which to implement the changes.
-While Sample Aviation does not yet have an SMS under Part 119 (due to the deferred timeframe for implementation of an SMS for previous charter operators), they do have an approved management of change procedure in their exposition, which the CEO will need to follow.
+Sample Aviation has an approved management of change procedure in their exposition, which the CEO will need to follow.
 The management of change process is closely based on the process diagram in Appendix A and requires Sample Aviation to: - Develop the case Why this change is being made? - Consider impact on known hazards / risks, and conduct risk assessment, including the identification of who the stakeholders are and who needs to know about the change. - Plan the change. - Implement the change. - Conduct ongoing monitoring and review. - B.1.3 The CEO believes that, in addition to the extra aircraft, Sample Aviation will have to hire 12 additional staff (seven pilots, two operations officers, three ramp staff) to effectively provide the extra flights. - B.1.4 As part of communication and consultation, the relevant stakeholders need to be identified.
 This would include CASA as the regulator.
 To determine how CASA will need to be involved in the change, the CEO needs to determine whether this change would be a significant change.
 The CEO recognises that this determination will affect how and when Sample Aviation needs to engage with CASA about the planned change.
 A significant change would require CASA approval prior to the change.
 If the change is not significant, CASA need only be informed of the change.
 While seeking CASA approval of a significant change will require an element of additional work, actually determining whether these changes are significant (or not) will not significantly impact the effort involved in Sample Aviation making and implementing the change.
 Either way, the CEO will need to follow Sample Aviation's management of change process.